gride29/FCC-JavaScript-Projects/README.md

 # FreeCodeCamp JavaScript Projects

-JavaScript projects completed to earn the JavaScript Algorithms and Data Structures certification.
+Few simple projects and one trickier one.

 ### Made using: